lliuz/UnRigidFlow/README.md

    python3 train.py -c configs/KITTI_rigid_flow_stereo.json
    ```

+For evaluation, just adding `--e` options and modifying the corresponding model path for the above commands.

 ## Pre-trained Models

-You can download our [pre-trained models]()(coming soon), here are the model list and the performance:
+You can download our [pre-trained models](./checkpoints/), we provide the models as follow:

-- `KITTI_flow`: The separately trained optical flow network on KITTI raw data (from scratch), which reaches 6.50 EPE on the KITTI 15 training set.
+- `KITTI_flow`: The separately trained optical flow network on KITTI raw data (from scratch)
 - `KITTI_stereo_depth`: The stereo depth network on KITTI raw data.
-- `KITTI_flow_joint`: The optical flow network jointly trained with stereo depth on KITTI raw data, which reaches 5.49 EPE on the KITTI 15 training set.
-It can reach 5.17 EPE on the KITTI 15 training set, and 11.66% F1 scores on KITTI 15 test set by fusing with rigidity segmentation.
+- `KITTI_flow_joint`: The optical flow network jointly trained with stereo depth on KITTI raw data.

 ## Acknowledgement